-Head Start Federal Funding was increased significantly resulting in an increase of Head Start School Bus services for the 2020/2021 School Year.
-The result of this proposed increase is included in this Budget.
+Head Start Federal Funding has changed significantly resulting in a revision of Head Start School Bus services for the 2020/2021 School Year.
+The result of this expected change is included in this Budget.
 Head Start is experiencing changes in how they provide classroom services.
 Specifically, there is a shift in resources which may allow HS to convert some three-hour classes to six-hour class.
 Since HS does not currently provide transportation for most six-hour classes, this may result in a shift in routes from one school to another, depending on where the transportation need moves between schools.
-The Head Start program has also authorized the purchase of replacement buses, due to the age of the existing fleet.

 - There has been very little change in FMAAA funded services since the reduction in FMAAA funding several years ago.
 Recently the FMAAA added a new requirement to provide a minimum number of senior trips.
 The CTSA responded by expanding the boundaries for the three remaining sites and doing outreach activities to help promote the service.
 The result of these efforts has been an increase in the FMAAA senior trips provided.
-A fourth site at Inspiration Park was also added to the program. - COVID-19 Changes: CTSA Changes resulting from the COVID-19 Pandemic included the following, starting in Mid-March when a State of Emergency was declared: - CVRC Services were canceled; however, CVRC continued to pay for transportation services at the average number of individuals previously transported thru June 30, 2020.
-This allowed us to use the CVRC drivers to assist in providing increased meal delivery services to seniors and children who were required to stay home. - Meal deliveries increased because seniors and children were not allowed to go to school or to senior centers or other activities. - Head Start sites were closed when Fresno Unified closed due to the Shelter in Place order. - o CaLWORKS continued to run; however, the number of participants was reduced as worksites closed.
+A fourth site at Inspiration Park was also added to the program.
+The FMAAA transportation contract was cancelled when the Senior Centers were closed at the end of March 2020.
+As of the drafting of this report, FMAAA has not provided a date for the resumption of services. - COVID-19 Changes: CTSA Changes resulting from the COVID-19 Pandemic included the following, starting in Mid-March when a State of Emergency was declared: - CVRC Transportation Services were canceled; however, CVRC continued to pay for transportation services at the average number of individuals previously transported thru August 31, 2020.
+This allowed us to use the CVRC drivers to assist in providing increased meal delivery services to seniors and children who were required to stay home. - Meal deliveries increased because seniors and children were not allowed to go to school or to senior centers or other activities. - Head Start sites were closed when Fresno Unified closed due to the Shelter in Place order. - CalWORKS continued to run; however, the number of participants was reduced as worksites closed. - FMAAA canceled the contract effective March 31, 2020.